frankheijnders/testjiraforosgp/README.md

 # testjiraforosgp
-Test how well Jira works with GitHub
+Test how well Jira works with GitHub.

+Minor modification by Ruud for TPVO-13, to check the GitHub integration of JIRA.